Chapter 11 Writing simple nimbleFunctions

 In addition to general use in a nimbleFunction, this can, of course, be used in a user-defined function in model code, e.g., to implement models that involve an integral, such as certain point process and survival models.

 One could also consider using nimIntegrate to numerically integrate over a parameter in a model, such as to remove a parameter that is not mixing well in an MCMC.
-Note that NIMBLE’s Laplace approximation is a version of this, being equivalent to Gauss-Hermite quadrature with a single integration point (aka node).
-In a future version of NIMBLE, we will be making Gauss-Hermite quadrature available more generally as an extension of NIMBLE’s Laplace approximation.
+Note that NIMBLE Laplace approximation and adaptive Gauss-Hermite quadrature for integrating over continuous parameters such as random effects.
+See section 16.2 and help(Laplace) for more information on those.

 Here is an example of using nimIntegrate to implement a vectorized von Mises distribution.